Navayuvan-SB/Auto-Logger/README.md

                                 $ log --message This is an example message

             Command log mode:
-                [command], -c, --command                Type the command and it will be logged with output in terminal_log.txt file
+                -c, --command                           Type the command and it will be logged with output in terminal_log.txt file
                         Eg: log <command>
                                 $ log npm install firebase